UniBreakfast/crud-of-increasing-complexity/0003-simplest-nodejs-repl/README.md

 ## What is this?

-This is the simplest CRUD implementation details for me.
+This is the simplest CRUD implementation for NodeJS REPL.
+It is based on the [simplest implementation](../0000-simplest-for-me/README.md) which was not platform-specific.
 It's not supposed to be the simplest one for anyone else necessarily.
 I'm most used to think in JavaScript and array methods, so I'm going to use them.
 It's in memory without any persistant storage between runs for the sake of simplicity.
 Here, I will list the operations, describe how they are supposed to be performed, and provide their implementations.

-Here is a simple [interactive RunKit notebook](http://runkit.com/unibreakfast/the-simples-crud-implementation-for-me) to check it online.
-Or a more powerful [interactive notebook at ObservableHQ](https://observablehq.com/d/ec0fd525575c2c9b) (but be aware that independent code evaluation opens the way for errors).

 ## What is CRUD?